-Understand how the European system for control of indirect exports operates in the UK
+Understand how the European system for control of indirect exports operates in the UK.

-Export Control System (ECS)
+Export Control System

-ECS is the EU system for the control of indirect exports, such as export consignments that are declared for export at a location in one Member State but exit the EU via another Member State.
-Read more in Notice 275 Export procedures.
+The Export Control System (ECS) is the EU system for the control of indirect exports, such as export consignments declared for export at a location in one member state that then exit the EU via another member state.
+There’s more detail in Notice 275 on customs export procedures.

 You still need other export control documents.

-Office of Exit
+Offices of Exit and Export

-Safety and Security (S&S) data
+Safety and Security data

-Movement Reference Number (MRN)
+Master Reference Number

-For indirect exports the MRN (and bar code) should be included on a paper copy of the Export Accompanying Document (EAD) which accompanies the goods to the Office of Exit.
+For indirect exports the MRN (and bar code) should be included on a paper copy of the Export Accompanying Document (EAD) which accompanies the goods to the office of exit.